 Neon Museum – I can’t believe I have never been to the place where all the neon vintage signs live, but I haven’t!
 Sometimes going to cities when visiting family is the main priority makes it hard to get to do the fun touristy things.
 Really hoping to get to see this place in person one day!

-Finally, after going to Las Vegas almost ten times I have written a useful guide.
+So now, after going to Las Vegas almost ten times I have written a useful guide.
 I love Las Vegas & think it’s such a unique city to experience outside of the typical reasons people tend to go there.
 I’ve been to a ton more restaurants than what I have listed here, but after so many trips places either close or I honestly forget about them.
 But I really believe it’s a great city to visit & explore!

 You can read my first post on Vegas that is super silly & mainly focuses on my outfit.
 And you can also read my second post about Las Vegas that definitely talks more about some restaurants & fun places, things we did on that trip, & take a look at some decent travel photos from a few years ago.
 I visited twice in the past few months & have recently kept this blog post updated into January of 2021!

 Be sure to follow me on my Instagram @abbeykayblog to see my future trips to Las Vegas!
 And check out my “Vegas” story highlight & my #abbeykaytakesonvegas hashtag to see some fun shots from all of my Las Vegas adventures.

 Always know that what happens in Vegas doesn’t stay in Vegas when you can bring back tons of photos & memories…& plenty of reasons to go back!

 – abbey kay